EvanHofmeister/Housing-Wealth-Pipeline/readme.md

 `prefect agent start -p 'default-agent-pool'`

+This code could either be scheduled through the Prefect GUI or with a simple schedule set by CRON:

+`prefect deployment build prefect/parent_flow.py:etl_parent_flow -n avm_scheduled --cron "0 0 1 * *" -a`

 ### Partition BigQuery table
 BigQuery tables can be partitioned by the index most likely to be queried which can speed up queries and reduce costs.
 See below for an example: